DanielPNewman/all-weather-risk-parity/README.md

-# create all-weather risk parity weights and back-test
+# Create all-weather risk parity weights and back-test

 WORK IN PROGRESS! - _I plan to make a docker container for this eventually, but until then, follow the steps below:_

-## requirements
+## Dependencies
 **python3.7 package requirements:**

 - riskparityportfolio==0.0.7